This post contains affiliate links. Please see ourย disclosure policy.

 mixing together the tomatoes and spices for the Swiss steak.

-Then pour over steaks and onions in slow cooker.
+Then pour the tomato and seasoning mixture over the steaks and onions in slow cooker.

 Can I use another cut of beef?